Can babies pee too much or too often?

 My baby passes urine very frequently and I am worried that she is ill.
 She is 4 months old and actually passes urine 2 to 3 times within half an hour!
+Can a baby pee too much?
 What could be the problem and what should I do about it?
 Please help me!

 Frequent Urination In Babies – Problem Or Not?

 Since babies have no bladder control and a small bladder, it is most often completely normal that a baby passes urine frequently.
 However, frequent urination in babies can also sometimes be a sign of illness.
 I’ll walk through the different reasons here in more detail.

 1. Normal Frequent Urination in Babies

 As I said, frequent urination in babies is actually most often a sign of a well-hydrated, well taken care of baby with a healthy bladder.